 - Lawn & garden equipment

 Implications of this shortfall can be dramatic.
 What if you only make 8,000 of an order instead of the 10,000 your customer really wanted?
 Someone with the right technology or availability (such as alternative soft magnetic composite or sintered soft magnetic materials) might grab up the other 2,000.
 Potentially, in the long-term replacing you as a potential supplier.

-What’s the Deal With Electrical Steel?
-State of the Shortage in 2022
+What’s the Deal with Electrical Steel?
+State of the Shortage in 2023

-Electrical steel (often called silicon steel due to its content) has been at the heart of automotive and alternative vehicle electrification trends for many years.
-This iron alloy possesses strong magnetic properties, making it a solution for applications ranging from electric motors to transformers.
-Electric motor core material, of course, is key to converting electrical energy into mechanical energy.
+Electrical steel (often called silicon steel) has been at the heart of improved electrical motor efficiency trends for many years.
+This iron alloy possesses strong magnetic properties, and is key to efficiently converting electrical energy into mechanical energy.

-Data from Metals Technology Consulting indicates that capacity constraints will get serious by 2023.
-And from 2025 onward, it’ll be “highly unlikely” that mills can meet demand without adding significant investment in NOES.
+Data from Metals Technology Consulting indicates that capacity constraints of these silicon steels will get serious this year.
+And from 2025 onward, it’ll be “highly unlikely” that mills can meet demand without adding significant investment in NOES (non-oriented electrical steels).

 Why Is the Electrical Steel Shortage Happening?

 Government emissions regulations and consumer demand are driving the need for “electrified” solutions in automotive and other markets.
-To make these devices run efficiently (low core loss and high permeability), engineers use special magnetic materials like electric steel.
+To make these devices run efficiently (low core loss and high permeability), engineers require specialized electrical steels.

-In part due to the ambitious vehicle electrification goals of the Biden administration, American OEMs are fighting over limited stateside sources of steel.
+In part due to the ambitious vehicle electrification goals across the globe, OEMs are fighting over limited regional sources of steel.

-The U.S. and European auto industries already rely on Asia for rare-earth motor magnets and other products.
+The global electric motor markets already rely on Asia for rare-earth magnets and other products.
 Add in electrical steel, and that’s a lot of eggs in one basket.

-It’s a long road for a company to break into or expand in the niche steel industry.
+It’s a long road for a company to break into or expand into electrical steel manufacturing.

-Mills aren’t created in a day – in the best of times, it takes 3 years to:
+Mills aren’t created in a day – in the best of times, it takes 3 to 5 years to:

 - Acquire permits